edwbuck/hlug-website/src/website/markdown/support.md

 ## Application Support

-The typical Linux installation comes with a large number of free, freely available software packages.
+The typical Linux installation comes with a large number of free software packages.
 The breadth and depth of freely available software is staggering.
 For nearly every software solution, there is a Linux port or analogue.

 The Houston Linux User's Group has experience with the most commonly used Linux software packages.
-While we cannot accomodate support for every application, our volunteers have experience with the majority of popular applications.
-If looking for a solution to a specific problem, our volunteers might suggest applications to suit your needs.
+While we cannot accommodate support requests for every application, we are happy to help with familiar, popular applications.
+If you are looking for a solution to a specific problem, our volunteers might suggest applications to suit your needs.